eryno/disco/README.md

 }
 ```

-The @Bean annotation comes with a few configuration settings for influencing the lifetime of the instance.
-You can
-define the "scope" (which is either the string "request" or "session"), define a boolean value for "lazy" or define
+The @Bean annotation accepts a few configuration settings for influencing the lifetime of the instance.
+You can define the "scope" (either the string "request" or "session"), specify a boolean value for "lazy" (to only load the object once it's needed), or specify a boolean value for "singleton".

-a boolean value for "singleton".
-The following configuration creates an lazy-loaded, singleton, request aware instance:
+The following configuration creates a lazy-loaded, singleton, request aware instance:

 ```php
 use bitExpert\Disco\Annotations\Bean;